 I describe it as the secret ingredient.
-Most of the work is done for you.
+Most of the work of making Mexican rice is done for you.
 Let's break it down.

 - The chicken flavor in the bouillon eliminates the need for chicken stock, chicken broth, or vegetable broth.